samuelhuntley/DWF-Database/README.md

 This field is mandatory.

+### DATE_REQUESTED

+The date this CVE was requested privately or publicly.

+This field is mandatory as part of the CNA feedback process.
+This date is assumed to fall in the UTC timezone for the purposes of when midnight is.

 ### DATE_ASSIGNED

 The date this CVE was assigned privately or publicly.

-This field is mandatory.
+This field is mandatory as part of the CNA feedback process.
+This date is assumed to fall in the UTC timezone for the purposes of when midnight is.

 ### DATE_PUBLIC

 The date this CVE was made public.

-This field is optional but strongly reccomended as part of the CNA feedback process.
+This field is mandatory as part of the CNA feedback process.
+This date is assumed to fall in the UTC timezone for the purposes of when midnight is.

 ### REQUESTER